idvorkin/idvorkin.github.io/_d/ai-security.md

 - The attack can be universal, meaning it works without instruction-specific modifications.
 - It is scale-agnostic, affecting models of different capabilities and becoming stronger with larger models.

+## OWASP Top 10 for LLMs

+As mapped to chapters in :qa

+- LLM01: Prompt injection | Attackers craft inputs to manipulate LLMs into executing unintended actions, leading to data exfiltration or misleading outputs. | Chapters 1 and 4
+- LLM02: Insecure output handling | Inadequate validation of LLM outputs before passing to other systems leads to security issues like XSS and SQL injection. | Chapter 7
+- LLM03: Training data poisoning | Malicious manipulation of training data to introduce vulnerabilities or biases into LLMs. | Chapters 1 and 8
+- LLM04: Model denial of service | Overloading LLM systems with complex requests to degrade performance or cause unresponsiveness. | Chapter 8
+- LLM05: Supply chain vulnerabilities | Vulnerabilities at any point in the LLM supply chain can lead to security breaches or biased outputs. | Chapter 9
+- LLM06: Sensitive information disclosure | Risks of including sensitive or proprietary information in LLM training sets, leading to potential disclosure. | Chapter 5
+- LLM07: Insecure plug-in design | Plug-in vulnerabilities can lead to manipulation of LLM behavior or access to sensitive data. | Chapter 9
+- LLM08: Excessive agency | Overextending capabilities or autonomy to LLMs can enable damaging actions from ambiguous LLM responses. | Chapter 7
+- LLM09: Overreliance | Trusting erroneous or misleading outputs can result in security breaches and misinformation. | Chapter 6
+- LLM10: Model theft | Unauthorized access and extraction of LLM models can lead to economic losses and data breaches. | Chapter 8 (discussed as model cloning)

 ## To Process